 Vrtti: modification/distortion | Sarupyam: assumes form, identification | Itaratra: at other times

 It is now a “proven” (and then has possibly also become a not so proven) “fact” that everything that ever existed and will ever exist, came from the singular event of the Big Bang.

-Every atom, element, rock, molecule, lifeform (including us), and so forth, was literally created from the same explosion of potential that brought everything into existence, and it is for this reason that we can say without a shadow of a doubt that we are all one and the same, made up from the same basic elements that continue to be recycled into new forms and expand forward through space and time.
+Every atom, element, rock, molecule, lifeform (including us), and so forth, is said to have literally been created from the same explosion of potential that brought everything into existence, and it is for this reason, among others, that we can say without a shadow of a doubt that we are all one and the same, made up from the same basic elements that continue to be recycled into new forms and expand forward through space and time.

-“[But B]ehind the different forms of energy is one unchanging consciousness or spirit or self.”–The Yoga Sutras of Patanjali
+“[But B]ehind the different forms of energy is one unchanging consciousness or spirit or self.”– Sri Swami Satchidananda

-Because of the distortions (vrittis) of our mind, however, and because of our illusions derived from weak thinking, mal-informed ideologies, personal and collective clinging to artificial identities, and due to general and simple lack of awareness, we humans often fail to see this truth, and sometimes even distort it through the corrupt filter of dogma to points that only create further separation from it, leading to increased confusion and the generation of negative karma (actions that have a cause and effect) in the world.
+Because of the distortions (vrittis) of the mind, however, and because of the illusions derived from weak thinking, mal-informed ideologies, personal and collective clinging to artificial identities, and due to general and simple lack of awareness, humans collectively, and individually, often fail to see this Truth, and sometimes even distort it through the corrupt filter of dogma to points that only create further separation from it, leading to increased confusion and the creation of negative karma (actions that have a cause and effect) in the world.

 When this reformation is accomplished we will see a new world, a harmonious and happy world.
-That’s why we should keep ourselves free from these wrong identifications [with religions, incorrect doctrines, false ideologies and illusory identities.”–The Yoga Sutras of Patanjali
+That’s why we should keep ourselves free from these wrong identifications [with religions, incorrect doctrines, false ideologies and illusory identities].”– Sri Swami Satchidananda

-This week, I invite you to contemplate the question that Patanjali asks in our 4th sutra, and countless seekers and sages have asked throughout time: “[W]ithout any identifications [to which I will add, with your body, mind, culture, history, accomplishments, bank account, etc], who are you?
+This week, I invite you to contemplate the question that Swami Satchidananda asks when he contemplated our 4th sutra, and countless seekers and sages have asked throughout time: “[W]ithout any identifications [to which I will add, with your body, mind, culture, history, accomplishments, bank account, etc], who are you?

 What are the answers that come to mind for you, and what does this mean for you moving forward as you shape your creations and interactions from this point of discovery, and strive to see yourself clearly for who/what you are?